 - The reason this can be an advantageous situation is when one partner earns more than that other.
 In that case, the overall tax rate for higher earner is often lower.

 - The standard deduction is also higher for joint filers, and that can be helpful in many cases.

 - You both have to make the same choice: either to itemize or take the standard deduction.
 You cannot each choose something different.

 - If you file separately, some credits become disallowed.
 A lot of people who file separately choose to because of income based student loan repayments.

-When we prep your return we automatically check both ways to determine the best result for you, but feel free to ask what the end result is of each if you are curious!
+When we prep your return we automatically check both ways to determine the best result for you, but feel free to ask what the end result is of each option if you are curious!
 Sign up for an account today so we can have a look.